- Fall 2020 Makeup Testing

-The College Board and the Ohio Department of Education (ODE) are exploring options to provide a fall SAT School Day administration as a makeup for students who were not able to test in spring 2020 due to school closures.
-More information about this opportunity will be available soon from ODE.
+The Ohio Department of Education (ODE) has announced the fall 2020 state-funded SAT School Day opportunity as a makeup for students who weren't able to test in spring 2020 due to school closures.
+Get more information about this opportunity from ODE.

 Two Administrations, Two Formats, One Choice

 Choose an administration that meets your schedule and technology capabilities.

 Districts can choose digital or paper testing for all schools in their district.
 For both digital and paper, all testing (primary, accommodated, and makeup) will take place in spring 2021.